 According to World Animal Protection “there are at least 550,000 animals suffering at the hands of irresponsible tourist attractions around the world.”
 Now that doesn’t mean that anything animal-related is off bounds, just the ones that involve captivity, a lack of animal welfare- basically all the nasty stuff.
 Our unwritten rule is if you can ride, touch, take a photo with, or see a wild animal do tricks, then it should be avoided at ALL costs!

-It’s not all doom and gloom, for example, Safari parks which focus on ethical practices are amazing if you’re after a sneak peek at the real lives of some of the most magnificent animals in the world.
-In the past few years, they have become more and more popular with people growing increasingly aware of the cruelty being inflicted onto animals around the world.
+It’s not all doom and gloom, for example, Safari parks that focus on ethical practices are amazing if you’re after a sneak peek at the real lives of some of the most magnificent animals in the world.
+In the past few years, they have become more and more popular with people growing increasingly aware of the cruelty being inflicted on animals around the world.

 An ethical safari focuses on protecting wildlife, respecting their space and admiring them in their natural habitat.
 Unlike zoos, there is little financial gain and next to no commercialism…so there’s probably no gift shop (sorry!).

 There are so many ‘do nots’ when it comes to responsible travel, that it can just become restricting and annoying; the reality is we’re only human and sometimes we don’t realise the harm caused by what we do on holiday.
 We all love seeing wildlife and often we can get sucked into believing something is for the good of the animal when in actuality they’re the victim of terrible cruelty.
 This is why ethical safaris are so important!
 They give you the chance to see amazing creatures in their natural habitat, guilt-free.
 Zoos and captivity just give you a distorted view of how an animal lives, but ethical safaris uncover the truth…they’re educational and fun, what more could you want?

 Safaris are on many people’s bucket list, we get it, it’s a once in a lifetime experience.
 The question is how can you be sure that the one you’ve chosen is ethical?
 Do they really care about the animals or are they just really good at marketing?